mjmanojkumar/manojkumarbarugu-batch-32/README.md

 # manojkumarbarugu-batch-32
 My name is Manoj Kumar Barugu.
-This repository contains files which I did in training in JAVA Technology.
+This repository contains files which I did training in JAVA Technology.